-Instant Pot pressure cooker hard boiled eggs are the ONLY way to cook hard boiled eggs for Easter.
+Instant Pot pressure cooker hard boiled eggs are the best way to cook hard boiled eggs.

 Pressure cooker hard boiled eggs are a big time saver when you need to make big batches of deviled eggs as party appetizers, too.